 Normandale Lake Water Quality Improvement Project

-To improve the health of Normandale Lake, the District and City of Bloomington will conduct a lake-level drawdown, selective herbicide treatment, and alum treatment.
-The project will occur August 2018-spring 2020.
+To help improve the health of Normandale Lake, the District and City of Bloomington conducted a drawdown, alum treatment, and herbicide treatment.
+The projects occur between August 2018-May 2020.

 How can you help?